magenta/magenta/README.md

 To see what version of TensorFlow the code currently requires, check the dependency listed in [setup.py](magenta/tools/pip/setup.py).

-Also, verify that your environment uses Python 2.7.
-We do aim to support Python 3 eventually, but it is currently experimental.
+Also, verify that your environment uses a supported Python version: >=2.7 for Python 2 or >=3.5 for Python 3.

 After that's done, run the tests with this command: